AT A GLANCE

 Faculty and Academic Staff: Approximately 5,700

 Colleges, Programs, and Degrees: More than 200 areas of study in 17 degree-granting colleges: College of Agriculture and Natural Resources, College of Arts and Letters, College of Communication Arts and Sciences, College of Education, College of Engineering, College of Human Medicine, College of Law (affiliated), College of Music, College of Natural Science, College of Nursing, College of Osteopathic Medicine, College of Social Science, College of Veterinary Medicine, Eli Broad College of Business/Eli Broad Graduate School of Management, James Madison College, Lyman Briggs College, and Residential College in the Arts and Humanities

-Study Abroad: Study abroad program features 275 programs in more than 60 countries and on all seven continents.
+Study Abroad: MSU’s study abroad program features 275 programs in more than 60 countries and on all seven continents.

 Together, we tackle some of the world’s toughest problems to find solutions that make life better.
 Michigan State is one of the top research universities in the world—on one of the biggest, greenest campuses in the nation—and is home to a diverse community of dedicated students and scholars, athletes and artists, scientists and leaders.